Jemila-Abdulai/software-engineering-2/README.md

  - A DevOps approach of continuous and iterative delivery will be followed for each phase

 ### Bumping the Repo Version and Tagging
-Our process for releasing new versions of the repo is as follows
- - Run the script `util/bump-version.sh`, passing the SemVer part you would like to bump e.g. `./bump-version.sh patch`.
-You can pass "patch", "minor" or "major"
+Our process for releasing new versions of the repo is to run the script `util/bump-version.sh`, passing the SemVer part you would like to bump e.g. `./bump-version.sh patch`.
+You can pass "patch", "minor" or "major".
+This will create _and PUSH_ the new version to master, be careful please :).
- - Read the version in `VERSION.cfg`
- - Now create a tag with `git push origin <version>`, with `<version>` being the version from `VERSION.cfg`

 This is a manual process for releasing new versions of the repo.
 When the new tag is pushed, the workflow `.github/workflows/docker.yml` will run and push the new tag to Dockerhub.